Cyprus to start random virus testing at its airports

 The official also expressed concern that Turkish Cypriot officials didn't provide clear data regarding infection rates in the north and that flights to and from Turkey would begin July 1, even though the European Union categorizes the country as high-risk for the virus.

-Turkish Cypriot officials have said earlier their side of the crossing points would open July 1.
+Turkish Cypriot officials have said earlier their side of the checkpoints would open July 1 and that Greek Cypriots would need to carry a health certificate to be allowed to cross from the south.

 ———